blitz-js/drafts/004_blitz_session.md

     // Verify that UserCredentials are correct.
     let userId = // get userId from DB

-    let publicData = {
+    // publicData will contain userId and role along with any other information provided by the user here.
+If they provide userId and role according in this data, it will override the userId and role. let publicData = {
         // ...
     };